Product design, but for humans

 Hi there.
 I'm Tony, a digital product designer and consultant based out of Salt Lake City.

-I have helped build software humans love for well over a decade, at companies like Omniture (acquired by Adobe), Workfront (also acquired by Adobe, oddly), and Amazon.
-I currently spend my days creating HR software that people actually like (love, really) at BambooHR.My nights are spent consulting for clients like React Rally, Everwall, Blossom Smart Watering Controller (acquired by Scotts Miracle-Gro), and ClientSuccess.
+I have helped build software humans love for nearly two decades, at companies like Omniture (acquired by Adobe), Workfront (also acquired by Adobe, oddly), and Amazon.
+I currently spend my days crafting HR software that people actually like (love, really) at BambooHR.Occasionally, I'll spend nights and weekends consulting for clients like React Rally, Everwall, Blossom Smart Watering Controller (acquired by Scotts Miracle-Gro), and ClientSuccess.
 If you have a project you'd like to chat about, please, get in touch.

 I've chosen a few of my favorite projects to highlight for you.
 If anything piques your interest, just let me know.
 I'd be glad to walk you through it.